iyahmed/Locker-2.0/README.md

 ## License

-Locker © 2025 by Sallar Farokhi, Ismail Ahmed is licensed under Creative Commons Attribution 4.0 International
+Locker 2.0 © 2025 by Ismail Ahmed and Sallar Farokhi is licensed under Creative Commons Attribution 4.0 International